 Protein is found in most animal products like meat and dairy products and is also found in plants like nuts, seeds, beans and legumes.
 Check out these three foods groups:

-- Seafood is an excellent source of protein along with other nutrients like omega-3 fatty acids and vitamin D. The fish lowest in mercury and most recommended for regular eating, include salmon, pollock, tilapia, cod and tuna, lists the Mayo Clinic.6
+- Seafood is an excellent source of protein along with other nutrients like omega-3 fatty acids and vitamin D. Fish low in mercury and high in omega-3 fatty acids include salmon, anchovies, trout, herring and mackerel, lists the Mayo Clinic.6

 - Beef, chicken, pork, turkey and eggs are other balanced sources of protein.
 Plant sources of protein include hemp hearts, beans, legumes (like peanuts), tree nuts (like almonds, pecans, walnuts and pistachios), and pseudo-grains like quinoa.